roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Deploy a stateless application from an image.md

         |Parameter|Description|
         |---------|-----------|
         |Name|The name of the Service.
 In this example, nginx-svc is used.|
-        |Type|Select one of the following types: **Cluster IP** is selected in this example.         -   **Cluster IP**: enables access to the Service by using an internal IP address of the cluster.
+        |Type|Select one of the following types. **Cluster IP** is selected in this example.         -   **Cluster IP**: enables access to the Service by using an internal IP address of the cluster.
 If you select this type, the Service is accessible only within the cluster.
 This is the default type.

 **Note:** The **Headless Service** check box is available only when you set Type to **Cluster IP**.